What the Soul Remembers Program Notes

 III.
 Colleen Benninghoff

-SAI was kind enough to fly me to Fort Wayne last year so that I could begin the process of learning about these three extraordinary women.
+The Fort Wayne Chapter of Sigma Alpha Iota graciously invited me to Fort Wayne, IN in 2008 to begin the process of learning about three extraordinary women who were all members of SAI, Wilda Gene Marcus, K. Marie Stolba, and Colleen Benninghoff.
 I was given a memory book filled with thoughts, photos, letters, and sometimes music.
-I also had the opportunity to meet family members and friends of these three women.
+I met with family members and friends of the women.
 Their photos sat on my piano as I composed each movement.
 Much of what I have written was done out of pure intuition and is my musical reaction to what I hope is the essence of each of these women.
 Though, admittedly, it is quite daunting to try to embody three extraordinary women within a piece of music, particularly when I never had the honor of meeting them firsthand.
 As I composed this work, I was also pregnant with our daughter, Lily.
 And as I continued to reflect on creating a new feminine life inside my own body, it was an honor to also be able to birth a different kind of creation in the memory of three feminine spirits.
 Through this experience, I found myself tapping into those strengths, those mysteries and the power that comprises what it is to be female.
 As I write these program notes, I can feel my own daughter moving around inside my womb and I feel more connected to women in general, and inspired by the lives of Wilda Gene Marcus, K Marie Stolba, and Colleen Benninghoff.
 I am inspired by their words of wisdom and by the many ways that they contributed to this world selflessly.
 Again, it is an honor and a gift to have been entrusted this project and I know that my own daughter will somehow be connected (even in a very small way) to these three women.

 The work is organized into three movements, each movement representing one of these women.
 The work opens with Wilda Gene Marcus.
 Obviously, as a piano teacher, it was important to highlight the piano in her movement, however, as I learned more about her, I realized that the piano part could be neither too flashy, nor too much at the forefront.
 Because above all, Gene Marcus was a teacher and, I believe, took great pride in what she was able to pass along to her students.
 To me, she seemed to be the type of woman who would step aside in order to allow someone else to be recognized.
 It made me laugh to know that while she was a true advocate for music and teaching, she simply did not “do meetings”.
 The opening melody is represented by both the oboe and the French horn.
 The oboe represents a quiet, internal strength.
 Gene Marcus seems to me to have been the type of person who celebrated others' accomplishments, but was happy to step aside so that others might shine.
 Thus, the opening melody represents the gifts she left to her many students.
 When the piano takes over the melody, it is understated and simple.
 At the end of the movement, the piano playing with the viola and cello represents another legacy she left, her two sons who are both professional musicians.